 As for the HTML support: we're still contemplating if we want the keep using the Embedded Mozilla GTK widget, or switch to some other HTML rendering lib.
-Things like pre-rendering and overlaying scribbles are a little harder in the current solution.
+Things like pre-rendering and overlaying scribbles are a little harder in the current solution at least parse and layout) the entire page before you can accurately display anything.
+Pagination is also not something a HTML rendering lib normally takes care off, except in printing-mode...